ApryseSDK/pdftron-react-native/README.md

 --- | --- | ---
 bookmarkJson | String | needs to be in valid bookmark JSON format, for example {"0": "Page 1"}.
 The page numbers are 1-indexed

-Return a Promise.
+Returns a Promise.

 ```js
 this._viewer.importBookmarkJson("{\"0\": \"Page 1\", \"3\": \"Page 4\"}");
 ```

 ##### setCurrentPage
-Set current page of the document.
+Sets current page of the document.

 Parameters: